 - Premenstrual syndrome (PMS) has a wide variety of symptoms, including mood swings, tender breasts, food cravings, fatigue, irritability, and depression.
 It's estimated that as many as three of every four menstruating women have experienced some form of premenstrual syndrome.

 - A urinary tract infection (UTI) is an infection involving the kidneys, ureters, bladder, or urethra.
 These are the structures that urine passes through before being eliminated from the body.

-- To determine fertility, a doctor will typically review your health history, medications, sexual history, and your sex habits.
+- To determine fertility, an OBGYN doctor will typically review your health history, medications, sexual history, and your sex habits.
 Men will need a physical exam, and often a sperm analysis, which tests the health of his sperm.
 For women, testing begins with a medical history and physical exam, including a pelvic exam.
 The doctor must make sure that the patient ovulates regularly and that the ovaries are releasing eggs.
 Blood tests are taken to measure hormone levels.
 The ovaries and uterus may be examined by ultrasound, and a specific X-ray test can check the uterus and fallopian tubes.

 - A pap smear allows your doctor to look at the cells from the cervix (the lower part of your womb) and see if there are any problems, such as cancer.
 An abnormal pap smear means that the cells of your cervix have shown some slightly unusual changes.
 Some abnormal cells are more likely than others to be cancerous.